bitmakerla/estela/docs/estela-cli/quickstart.md

    ```

    This command links your Requests project to the corresponding Estela project, allowing you to utilize Estela's features for managing and running your project.

+   {:% .highlight}
+   In order to be discoverable, **spiders should reside in the project's root directory**.
+However, please note that this will be enhanced in the future to provide greater flexibility.

 This will create the files `.estela/Dockerfile-estela.yaml` and `estela.yaml`